 At times like that, the apparent intimidation we experienced seemed too perfectly timed to be coincidental.
 But that incident, unlike some of the others, inspired defiance in us.
 Matt decided to leave the shattered window on display for a couple of weeks before getting it fixed.
 One day he saw two uniformed cops in a CPD SUV driving by the house, pointing at the window.
 When the driver looked up, he saw Matt on his front porch and quickly pulled his arm back inside the car and turned his head away.

 Matt, at least, looked at events like these as "plausibly deniable"—he was uncomfortable with the idea that the cops were targeting us.
-For Greg, however, the feeling that we were being watched only increased as he told our story and spoke out against police brutality at rallies and protests all over Chicago, where he met other victims who had been harassed and intimidated by the police after pursuing legal recourse.
+For Jonathan, however, the feeling that we were being watched only increased as he told our story and spoke out against police brutality at rallies and protests all over Chicago, where he met other victims who had been harassed and intimidated by the police after pursuing legal recourse.

 By the time winter had set in, we were working together again, combing through stacks of federal civil rights lawsuits, motions, and rulings against the Chicago police for beatings and assaults.
 We reviewed every part of our case and prepped for our pending trial, tentatively set for March 2013.